TomaszJH/OC-Scripts/README.md

 ## Setup Guide
 1) Download this script from this repository.
 I reccommend to use wget inculded with the mod.
 2) Connect adapters to:
-  -1 Reactor Stabilizer
+  - 1 Reactor Stabilizer
-  -Input Gate
+  - Input Gate
-  -Output Gate
+  - Output Gate
-  -Energy Pylon
+  - Energy Pylon
 3) Connect 2 Redstone interfaces.
 Follow wiring guide on how to assemble and connect panels
 4) Edit reactorcont.lua.
 Replace UUIDs located in the file with custom UUIDs of your devices.
 5) Execute ./reactorcont.lua.
 If something does not work, check all connections and try again.